ilyosjon09/ink-erp/README.md

 ## Todo
 ### Improvements and bugfixes
 - [x] Reorder navigation items
-- [ ] Show only available paper types when creating a warehouse category
+- [x] Show only available paper types when creating a warehouse category
+- [ ] Show only available paper grammage when creating a new paper based item
 - [ ] Test and fix unique category creation
 - [ ] Test and fix unique item creation
 - [x] Revert income/expense colums into single row layout